 Iron deficiency, the commonest cause of anaemia, is treated by iron supplementation.
 Oral iron, introduced by the French physician Pierre Blaud in the 19th century is the mainstay of therapy of iron deficiency.
 Oral iron is inexpensive and safe but is poorly absorbed and causes abdominal adverse effects in 35-59% of the patients.
 Injectable iron preparations were initially developed for the treatment of iron deficiency in patients intolerant to iron.
-Their use became more prevalent with it became clear that iron deficiency was a common cause of failure of erythropoiesis stimulating agent therapy and that oral iron was insufficient for this indication.
+Their use became more prevalent when it became clear that iron deficiency was a common cause of failure of erythropoiesis stimulating agent therapy and that oral iron was insufficient for this indication.
 The acceptance of intravenous iron was accelerate by the improved safety profile of the recently introduced parental iron preparation.
 The threshold for opting for intravenous iron is much lower than it was about two decades ago.

 Is it possible to inject an iron salt, say ferric chloride, for iron deficiency, like it is to inject calcium chloride for hypocalcaemia?
 Iron, unlike calcium or potassium, produces free radicals (oxyradicals) that can damage macromolecules and result in cellular injury.
 Ferric hydroxide, the first injectable iron preparation used, caused an immediate release of iron in circulation resulting in severe reactions.
 When an iron oxide, hydroxide or an iron salt is used, only a small dose can be safely administered.
 One estimate calculated the maximum iron permissible as 8mg/day (this is equivalent of the unbound iron binding capacity of transferrin).
 It would take about 6 months to bring up haemoglobin at this dose.